-A 6-cylinder engine has about 36° cam angle.
+- A 6-cylinder engine has about a 36° cam angle.

-An 8-cylinder engine has about 31° cam angle.
+- An 8-cylinder engine has about a 31° cam angle.

 A 6-cylinder engine has 6 lobe cam for contact breaker and the cam angle is about 36°.
 It means during the 60° of cam rotation devoted to the firing of each cylinder, the points are closed for 36° and opened for 60°- 36°=24°.